tatupesonen/tatupesonen/README.md

 ## Social
 You can reach me on Discord as `narigon#0001`.
-I also moderate on The Programmer's Hangout server, and you can find me over there:
+I also moderate & assist on The Programmer's Hangout server, and you can find me over there:
 <p>
     <a href="https://discord.gg/programming">
         <img alt="Discord Banner" src="https://discordapp.com/api/guilds/244230771232079873/widget.png?style=banner3"/>